mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 ## Introduction

-This document provides guidance on building a smart app from scratch using a blank GenAI app template.
+This document guides you on building a smart app from scratch using a blank GenAI app template.
 Alternatively, you can use a starter app template to begin your build.
 For more details, see [Build a Smart App Using a Starter Template](/appstore/modules/genai/using-genai/starter-template/).

 ### Pre-requisites